-Appendix A: Analyze the Library using the QIAxcel Advanced
+Appendix A: Analyze the Library Using QIAxcel Advanced

-After the library is constructed and purified, analyze it using the QIAxcel Advanced, in combination with the QIAxcel DNA High Resolution Kit (cat. no. 929002), to check the fragment size.
-Typically, the peak height will be on average 350 bp\ for DNA derived from FFPE tissue and 300 bp\ for cfDNA.
-The majority of the library fragments are between 200-800 bp in size (Figure 2).
+After the library is constructed and purified, analyze it using the QlAxcel Advanced, in combination with the QlAxcel DNA High Resolution Kit (cat. no. 929002), to check the fragment size.
+Typically, the peak height will be on average 350 bp for DNA derived from blood and bone marrow.
+The majority of the library fragments are between 200-800 bp in size (Figure 3).

-Figure 2.
-Sample QIAxcel Advanced image of a GeneRead QIAact Lung DNA UMI library.
+Figure 3.
+Sample QIAxcel Advanced image of a GeneRead QIAact Myeloid DNA UMI library.
 The majority of the library fragments are between 200-800 bp in size.